harikrishna180607/SocketStudy/README.md

 # Ex.No:1a  			Study of Socket Programming

 ## Aim:
-To perform a study on Socket Programming
+To implement  the concept  of  Socket Programming
 ## Introduction:

  	Socket programming is a crucial aspect of network communication, allowing for data exchange between computers over a network.
 It forms the backbone of various networked applications, enabling communication between clients and servers.
 This study explores the fundamental concepts of socket programming, its use cases, and provides a practical example to demonstrate its implementation.